PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional Reactive Programming.md

 ## Creating a stream

-You can create an Observable from scratch, but in most case, you just use one of the adaptors wrapping common JavaScript entities in an observable sequence.
+You can create an Observable from scratch, but in most case, you just use one of the adapters wrapping common JavaScript entities in an observable sequence.

 ### Wrapping in a stream